MIS-DevWorks/FBR/README.md

 <br> <br>

 ## Pretrained Download
-Our pretrained model can be found [here](https://drive.google.com/drive/folders/14ZKsEBJ9jweiU8obViKHzHEyiLts8UWK?usp=sharing).
+Our pretrained model can be accessed via [here](https://drive.google.com/drive/folders/14ZKsEBJ9jweiU8obViKHzHEyiLts8UWK?usp=sharing).
+Upon downloading, it should be decompressed and configured within a directory named _pretrained_ to ensure proper setup.
 <br> <br>

 ## License